Air Traffic Control Specialists

 This elite group of more than 14,000 FAA air traffic control specialists provide a vital public service to guide pilots, their planes and 2.7 million daily passengers from taxi to takeoff, through the air and back safely on the ground.

 Because of the serious nature of this work and zero margin for error, the training regimen and proficiencies needed to become an air traffic control specialist, are demanding.
 Initial selection does not guarantee placement into federal civilian service.
-Entry-level applicants must complete required training courses at the FAA Academy in Oklahoma City and gain on-the-job experience before becoming certified professional controllers.
+Entry-level applicants that do not elect to Bypass AT Basics, first attend an AT Basics course virtually at home, before completing required training courses at the FAA Academy in Oklahoma City.

 The FAA offers employment opportunities for individuals with previous air traffic control experience, as well as entry-level trainee air traffic control specialists, through separate job vacancy announcements posted for a limited time throughout the year.